Halt and Catch Fire (TV series): First season (2014)

-At COMDEX, the team are shocked to discover the "Slingshot", a copycat of the Giant, being presented by the Clarks' neighbor (a former Cardiff Electric employee) and Donna's former manager from Texas Instruments (TI).
+At COMDEX, the team discover the "Slingshot", a copycat of the Giant, being presented by the Clarks' neighbor (a former Cardiff Electric employee) and Donna's former manager from Texas Instruments (TI).
 In order to undercut the Slingshot and make the Giant commercially viable, Gordon removes Cameron's OS and the supporting hardware.
 When Joe supports the decision, a heartbroken Cameron leaves him.
 Joe and Gordon present the downgraded Giant at COMDEX and secure their first order, but it is a hollow victory for the team.
 After witnessing a demonstration of the Apple Macintosh at the conference, Joe becomes disillusioned with the Giant.
 Cameron quits Cardiff Electric and poaches most of the software engineers to form an online gaming startup company called Mutiny.
 After Donna leaves TI, she accepts an offer from Cameron to join Mutiny.
 The Cardiff Electric team celebrates the completion of the Giant, but Joe sets fire to the truck containing the first shipment and disappears, leaving Gordon to run the company.

 Second season (2015)

-Cardiff Electric is sold to a conglomerate in 1985, earning Gordon a six-figure settlement but Joe nothing.
+Cardiff Electric is sold to a conglomerate in 1985, earning Gordon a six-figure payment but Joe nothing.
 Eager to start anew, Joe gets engaged to his girlfriend Sara and goes to work at Westgroup Energy, an oil firm where her father, Jacob Wheeler, is CEO.
 Starting in data entry, Joe spots an opportunity to use their mainframe computers for time-sharing and takes over the department.
 Meanwhile, Donna and Cameron are chaotically running Mutiny in a rented house with their developers.
 Cameron hires a paroled Bosworth to be a manager, as well as one of Mutiny's subscribers, Tom, to be a game designer; she and Tom begin dating.
 Gordon writes a computer program, "Sonaris", intended to map Mutiny's network, but it inadvertently acts as malware.
-To make up for his mistake, Gordon agrees to an arrangement with Joe for Mutiny to be Westgroup's first time-sharing client at a discount in exchange for Gordon configuring the mainframes.
+To make up for his mistake, Gordon negotiates an arrangement with Joe for Mutiny to be Westgroup's first time-sharing client at a discount in exchange for Gordon configuring the mainframes.
 Mutiny subsequently thrives, due in part to their new "Community" chat rooms conceived by Donna.
 Preoccupied with work, Donna keeps an abortion secret from Gordon, and he hides his toxic encephalopathy diagnosis from her.